NewChromantics/PopMovieTexture_Release/Readme.md

 - Does as little work in render thread as possible so all platforms can achieve >=60fps
 - Multi track support
 - Streams audio to AudioSource to allow customisation/positional audio
-- No platform specific C# code (Same code in unity for all platforsm)
+- No platform specific C# code (Same code in unity for all platforms)
 - Very precise sync to allow synchronisation with external audio (decoding audio not yet synchronised on all platforms)
 - Performance graph textures which show lag in decoding & aid debugging
 - NO additional DLL's required.
 - Works in editor!
 - Lots of options for tweaking performance/working around issues
 - Not limited to one video at a time
+- Synchronised .srt(subtitle file) parser.

 Specific OS Features;